tracygu/tracygu.github.io/_posts/2019-08-08-write-a-new-post.md

 ---
 ```

-If you find this to be time consuming, please use the script tool `pages_generator.py` that placed in `_scripts/tools/`.
+If you find this to be time consuming, use the script tool `pages_generator.py` that placed in `_scripts/tools/`.

 The python script needs [ruamel.yaml](https://pypi.org/project/ruamel.yaml/), make sure it's installed in your environment.
 Now run the tool: